December 10, 2025

 SIM swap scams and how to prevent them

-You may have recently heard of SIM swap scams, as they’re a growing threat to online safety.
-An important thing to know about SIM swap scams, though, is that they don’t actually involve a physical SIM card.
-Rather, they involve a scammer taking control of your phone number by porting it out to their own SIM card.
+You may have heard of SIM swap scams, which are a growing threat.
+In a SIM swap, a scammer takes control of your phone number by porting it out to their own SIM card.

-Once a scammer has ported your number, they have access to lots of sensitive personal information — email accounts, bank accounts, personal accounts, and of course your phone service account.
-Not to mention, they're receiving personal calls or texts to your number, including 2-factor authentication codes.
+Once a scammer has ported your number to a SIM they control, they have access to lots of sensitive personal information: email, bank accounts, personal accounts, and of course your phone service.
+They're receiving calls or texts to your number, including 2-factor authentication codes.

 It’s a serious scam that can cause a lot of trouble, so we put together a comprehensive guide to help you prevent it from happening to you.